 After you receive a letter from Covington Credit with the information you requested, review the details and record any errors you see.

-You should also verify which bureaus the collection account was reported to by requesting a copy of each of your credit reports from the three major credit bureaus (Equifax, Experian and TransUnion.
-You can also get a free copy once a year at annualcreditreport.com to check your credit.
+You should also verify which bureaus the collection account was reported to by requesting a copy of each of your credit reports from the three major credit bureaus (Equifax, Experian, and TransUnion).
+You can also get a free copy weekly from each of the credit bureaus at annualcreditreport.com to check your credit.

 If debt validation letter doesn’t prove that you owe the debt or the company does not provide you with proof of debt, you can write a dispute letter to Covington Credit and any of the three major credit reporting agencies that listed the debt in error.
 Submit with the letter any evidence that you don’t owe the debt and request that the collection be removed from your credit report.